vasyan/anki-deck-tools/docs/web-interface-guide.md

 - Use "With Preview" to test new templates
 - Use "Dry Run" for debugging without saving
 - Process specific decks first to test on smaller datasets
+- Use Card ID for testing specific problematic cards
 - Monitor failed cards to identify template issues
 - Keep instruction templates simple and clear

+### Finding Card IDs
+- Card IDs are displayed in API responses and database queries
+- Use the stats endpoint (`/stats`) to see card counts
+- Check the cards endpoint (`/cards`) to browse available cards

 ## Troubleshooting